-In fact, Mayo Clinic researchers estimate that overweight office workers who replace sitting computer time with walking computer time by two to three hours a day could lose 44 to 66 pounds (20 to 30 kilograms) in a year.
+In fact, research suggests that overweight office workers who replace sitting computer time with walking computer time by two to three hours a day could lose 44 to 66 pounds (20 to 30 kilograms) in a year.
 The pace doesn't need to be brisk, nor do you need to break a sweat.
 The faster you walk, however, the more calories you'll burn.

 Want more ideas for workplace exercises?
 Schedule a walking meeting to brainstorm ideas with your supervisors or co-workers.
 Remember, any physical activity counts.

 Jan.
 05, 2017